Jubatian/rrpge-spec/specs/inputdev.rst

 | 3     | Scroll wheel Y (infinite, wrapping)                                |
 +-------+--------------------------------------------------------------------+

-The scroll wheel inputs represent distance travelled compared to a 0 point sampled on the device's initialization.
+The scroll wheel inputs represent distance traveled compared to a 0 point sampled on the device's initialization.
 Negative values should relate to scrolling up (Y) or left (X).
 On a typical mouse Scroll wheel Y is available, and there are no scroll buttons.
 On some mice a horizontal scroll wheel, or